-React view for Cerebral.
+React view integration for Cerebral state management.

-npm install @cerebral/react react react-dom babel-preset-react
+npm install @cerebral/react react react-dom

 import React from 'react'

-import { render } from 'react-dom'
+import { createRoot } from 'react-dom/client'

 import App from 'cerebral'